¶¶Òõpro

 COREÌý2500 Cura Personalis 2: Self in Contemplation 0

-POLSÌý2710 Theories of Justice (or other Public Law required course) 3
+POLSÌý2710 Theories of Justice (or other Public Law elective course) 3

 General ElectivesBe sure to fulfill all Core attributes 6